ianrose/ianrose.me/source/_posts/getting-posts-by-category-with-hexo.md

 <% }) %>
 ```

-The `query` option is the key to all this and knowing to pass `categories: 'projects'` made the solution click.
+The `query` option is the key to all this and knowing to pass `categories: 'projects'` did the trick.